ShashwatPatel107/Web-Scraping/README.md

 # Web Scraping Dynamic Website Using Selenium

-> A practical project showcasing automated data extraction from dynamically rendered web pages using Python and Selenium.

 ## Goal

 To create helping function to built dataset of video informations on perticular topic.